Development Guide¶

 Runs in sequence:

-- TypeScript compiler (type checking)
+- TypeScript compiler (

-- Clippy (Rust linting)
+cargo fmt --check) - Clippy (Rust linting)

 Individual Commands¶